How to Have Anal Sex: 10 Easy Steps to Better Sex!

 I always say, never do something you don’t feel comfortable with.
 But though, if you are feeling adventurous rimming is an exciting way to take foreplay to the next level.

 Talking during sex is just as important.
-If he is moving too fast, then say so.
-If you need more lube, tell him.
-If you ever need something then the best thing to do is to simply speak up.
+If he is moving too fast, then speak up!
+If you need more lube, tell him!

 On the other hand, be sure to ask him questions, and talk about how he is feeling.
 Make sure that you are both in sync throughout the process.

-Tops, are not always the most considerate towards bottoms – usually because they are not the ones who are in pain.
+Tops, are not always the most considerate towards bottoms – usually, because they are not the ones who are in pain.
 I get it, they are horny, and they are about to get laid.
-But god damn it slow down!
+But gosh damn it slow down!

-This is something you need to make clear the first time you have sex as a bottom.
-Tell him he needs to go slowly and move when you are comfortable.
+Going slowly is something you need to make clear the first time you have sex as a bottom and are learning how to have anal sex.
+Tell him he needs to go slowly and move in when you are comfortable.

 Also, make sure to use plenty of lube inside and out.
 Also, give him lots of lube for good measure too.

-Eventually, you will be surprised how relaxed your anal muscles will be.
-Just remember, it should not hurt.
+Eventually, you will be surprised by how relaxed your anal muscles will be.
+Just remember, anal sex should not hurt.

-When he is fully in, it’s OK to have him wait inside while you adjust.
+When he is fully in, it’s OK to have him wait inside while you adjust to the new feeling.
 This might sound strange but I am totally serious.